Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization

 \section{Probabilistic Simulation-based Optimization}

 In this section, we introduce \sysname, our approach for finding the optimal tradeoff between \valname degradation at the receiver and the energy consumption of the \gls{iot} device.
 To the best of our knowledge, we are the first to apply this type of algorithm based on probabilistic simulations to treat the tradeoff of energy consumption and age-based metrics for \valname degradation.

 For an overview over our solution approach, we provide a flowchart including the involved algorithms in Fig. \ref{fig:flowchart}.
 Following the procedure over the course of a single time step $t$, we describe these algorithms in Sec. \ref{sec:belief_update} to Sec. \ref{sec:psbo}.
-In Sec. \ref{sec:belief_update}, we describe Alg. \ref{alg:update}, which performs the belief update process at the \gls{iot} device.
-For this update, the device uses Alg. \ref{alg:tensor}, which is the sub-procedure to update the device's belief distribution of the \gls{aoii}.
-The resulting updated belief is then passed to Alg. \ref{alg:approach}, which simulates the system for deep-sleep durations of increasing length $n$ and uses Alg. \ref{alg:cost} in every iteration to estimate the expected time-averaged cost.
-Alg. \ref{alg:approach} executes a convexity check after every iteration and returns the optimal deep-sleep duration $n$ as soon as the increase in expected time-averaged cost from \valname degradation exceeds the decrease in expected time-averaged energy cost.
-We describe \sysname in Sec. \ref{sec:psbo} after explaining Alg. \ref{alg:cost} in Sec. \ref{sec:cost_prediction}.